brigadecore/brigade/docs/content/topics/project-developers/projects.md

 $ brig project secret list --project <project id>
 ```

-The above command will display all keys, but will redacted values.
+The above command will display all keys, but with redacted values.

 To delete a secret, use: